arkworks-rs/bcs/examples/sumcheck/README.md

 }
 ```

 The protocol reads **claimed sum** in public input.
 It is sometimes tricky to determine what puts to verifier parameter and what puts to public input. `ark-bcs` implementation requires that public-input should not change the structure of transcript, including number of rounds, type of message at each round, or degree bound.
-Therefore, verifier do not have access to public input in `restore_from_commit_phase` function, which simulates interaction with prover in commit phase using succinct proof.
+Therefore, verifier do not have access to public input in `register_iop_structure` function, which simulates interaction with prover in commit phase using succinct proof.

 Also, one `MsgRoundRef` represents one round, and one round can have multiple oracles with same length sharing one merkle tree, sumcheck protocol also needs to know which oracle in that round is the oracle we want.
 In code, we need this as public input: